 Under the two-class method, for periods with net income, basic net income per common share is computed by dividing the net income attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
 Net income attributable to common stockholders is computed by subtracting from net income the portion of current year earnings that participating securities would have been entitled to receive pursuant to their dividend rights had all of the year's earnings been distributed.
 No such adjustment to earnings is made during periods with a net loss as the holders of the participating securities have no obligation to fund losses.
 Diluted net loss per common share is computed under the two-class method by using the weighted average number of shares of common stock outstanding plus, for periods with net income attributable to common stockholders, the potential dilutive effects of stock options and warrants.
-In addition, the Company analyzes the potential dilutive effect of the outstanding participating securities under the if-converted method when calculating diluted earnings per share in which it is assumed that the outstanding participating securities convert into common stock at the beginning of the period.
+In addition, the Company analyzes the potential dilutive effect of the outstanding participating securities convert into common stock at the beginning of the period.
 The Company reports the more dilutive of the approaches (two-class or if-converted) as its diluted net income per share during the period.
-Due to the existence of net losses for the years ended December 31, 2013 and 2014, basic and diluted loss per share were the same, as the effect of potentially dilutive securities would have been anti-dilutive.
+Due to the existence of net losses for the years ended December 31, 2013 and 2014, basic and diluted loss per share were the same, as the effect of potentially dilutive.